Harry Connick Jr.: 2020–present: Alone with My Faith and Annie

 Harry joined the cast of Annie Live! as Sir Oliver "Daddy" Warbucks - opposite Taraji P. Henson's devious Miss Hannigan.
-The live production aired December 2, 2021 on NBC and also coincided with the release of the Annie Live!
+The live production aired December 2, 2021, on NBC and also coincided with the release of the Annie Live!
 Cast Album – the original soundtrack of the NBC television event.

-Australian Idol (2023)

-On 28 September 2022, Australia’s Seven Network announced Connick Jr. would be a judge on the revival of Australian Idol in 2023.
+Connick Jr. was a judge in the 2023 revival of Australian Idol and the Australian version of The Piano, released in 2025.
+He starred as the main character John Allman in the 2024 Netflix film Find Me Falling.

 Touring Big Band members

 The following musicians have toured as the Harry Connick Jr. Big Band since its inception in 1990: